 Cameras are generally divided into two main categories: Point-and-shoot and SLR.

-SLRs – In addition to having lenses that are removable and interchangeable, SLRs (or DSLRs, where the “D” is for “digital”) are larger, bulkier, and sturdier, with many more options for controlling the camera, including the ability to change your aperture and shutter speed settings as well as shoot in “full manual.”
+SLRs – In addition to having lenses that are removable and interchangeable, SLRs (standing for “single lens reflex,” or DSLRs, where the “D” is for “digital”) are larger, bulkier, and sturdier, with many more options for controlling the camera, including the ability to change your aperture and shutter speed settings as well as shoot in “full manual.”

 Mirrorless – Mirrorless cameras are like a hybrid between point-and-shoot and SLR.
 They have interchangeable lenses and often very high-quality sensors like large SLR cameras… but they’re more compact, like a point-and-shoot.
 Many amateurs and pros alike are now going with mirrorless cameras, as they lighten your load without sacrificing quality.